mkrawczykowski/task-erp/README.md

-# (almost) pixel perfect recruitment assignment - Wordpress website with Gutenberg
+# (almost) Pixel perfect recruitment assignment - Wordpress website with Gutenberg

 I was granted permission to publish the result website of recruitment assignment.
 I haven't used Gutebnberg blocks before, but created some simple custom blocks using ACF Pro.
 To make things simpler I focused on creating only desktop and mobile views.